Larry Wilson (American football): Defensive player of the year (1966)

-During 1966, Wilson had at least one interception in seven consecutive games, tying an NFL record at the time, en route to a 10-interception season that led his league.
-He was named first-team All-Pro that year by the Associated Press (AP), the Pro Football Writers of America, the Newspaper Enterprise Association (NEA), the New York Daily News, and United Press International (UPI), and was second in Most Valuable Player voting to Green Bay Packers' quarterback Bart Starr.
-Starr played on a 12–2 team that went on to win the first Super Bowl, while Wilson's Cardinals were 8–5–1 and did not make the playoffs.
+In 1966, Wilson was voted defensive player of the year in the NEA poll of NFL players, receiving the first annual George Halas Cup for that honor.
+Wilson was named first-team All-Pro by the Associated Press (AP), the Pro Football Writers of America, the NEA, the New York Daily News, and UPI, and was second in Most Valuable Player voting to Green Bay Packers' quarterback Bart Starr.
+Starr played on a 12–2 team that went on to win the first Super Bowl, while Wilson's Cardinals did not make the playoffs.

-Wilson is renowned for not only playing with, but intercepting a pass with casts on both hands due to broken wrists.
-He returned that interception for a touchdown.
-Wilson is still the Cardinals career leader in interceptions.

-Career

-Wilson ended his career with 52 career interceptions for 800 yards and five touchdowns, as well as 14 fumble recoveries for 173 yards and 2 more scores, as well as a rushing touchdown on offense.